thatmartinlau/FoodSaver/Progress Reports/anahitinel.md

 Worked on implementing the classes for ingredients with the expiration counter and setting the color (green if there is over a week for the ingredient to expire, yellow wif there's 7 to 2 days left for the expiration, and red for 2 days away from the expiration, fridge, and recipe, as well as the JSON files that will be containing the recipes, ingredients necessary and hopefully pictures.

 Progress report 5:
-Worked on the RecipeBook cpp and hpp files, applying JSON files
+Worked on the RecipeBook cpp and hpp files, applying JSON files.
+Sent over the classes and commited the to the front branch.
+Next session will start working on the telegram bot and applying the Foodsaver as a medium of communication, sending ingredients that some users will not use to other users.

+Progress report 6: